Cyne (plant): Known species

 The type species is Cyne banahaensis.

 Taxonomy

-The genus name of Cyne is presumed to be of French origin and means "Moon".
-It also could refer to the Old English word cyne meaning royal.
+The genus name of Cyne is of Old English origin and means "royal".
 It was first described and published in Bull.
 Jard.
 Bot.
 Buitenzorg, séries 3, Vol.10 on page 306 in 1929.

 The genus is recognized by the United States Department of Agriculture and the Agricultural Research Service, but they do not list any known species.